andreacilia/sendMailTest/README.md

 1. Visit `http://localhost:8082`
 2. Choose a number of posts to be sended or leave the default value
 3. Click on "Invia Email" button
-4. The body of the email will be rendered.
+4. An email will be send to mailtrap and the body of the email will be rendered.

   OR via CLI